pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 </p>

 <p>
-File specification dictionaries using embedded file streams can be associated with the document as a whole through the <b>EmbeddedFiles</b> entry in the PDF file’s name dictionary (see 7.7.4, "Name dictionary"), however this is not required unless stated otherwise.
+File specification dictionaries using embedded file streams can be associated with the document as a whole through the <b>EmbeddedFiles</b> entry in the PDF file's name dictionary (see 7.7.4, "Name dictionary"), however this is not required unless stated otherwise.
 </p>
 </ins>
 </div>